Flow Designer 101

 Remember to go back and enable the trigger if you turned it off!

-- Zoom in and out using the scroll wheel on your mouse, and simply drag the canvas to move it around if you want to focus on another area.
+- Zoom in and out using the scroll wheel on your mouse, and drag the canvas to move it around if you want to focus on another area.

 - Drag steps to move them around the canvas.
 To move all the steps in a flow, select them all (holding the shift key) and then drag.
 Or use the auto-layout button to organize everything in a nice, neat grid.